Back to Blog

 You can have all the skills and acumen required to do any task or project, but if you don’t have a positive attitude towards your job, the task at hand, your colleagues and the company you work for, that negativity will have an impact on your productivity.

 Positivity embraces everything that a person does.
-It’s not just a mindset: looking at the glass half full instead of half empty; it’s waking up every morning with a will to make the very best of the day and whatever it brings.
+It’s not just a mindset: look at the glass half full instead of half empty; wake up every morning with a will to make the very best of the day and whatever it brings.
 It’s embracing people, faults and all, and giving your all to everything that you touch.

-This is why one looks for a positive attitude of an applicant – attitude over aptitude.
+This is why one looks for an applicant's positive attitude – attitude over aptitude.
 It’s also why small businesses, in particular, need to think about this when hiring staff.
-Just as a positive approach impacts on everyone around you, so does a negative look at life.
+Just as a positive approach impacts on everyone around you, so does being negative.

-And when you’re in an environment with only a few staff members, you want everybody to be on the same page.
-You want them to have an attitude towards doing their best, together as a team, for the success of the business.
-This is where attitude not skill is so important.
+When you’re in an environment with only a few staff members, you want everybody to be on the same page.
+You want them to show they want to do their best, together as a team, for the success of the business.
+This is where attitude is so important, and overrides skill.

 Tolerance